harunalbayrak/cse222-data-structures/README.md

-My Data Structures Assignments 2020 - The assignments were done with Java.
+My Data Structures Assignments 2020 - The assignments were written with Java.